I'm Neil, and I’m a software developer in the UK. I mostly work with iOS, and occasionally write about it too, along with various other things.

 .toolbarColorScheme(.dark, for: .navigationBar) // a hack to get white text and button tints

-containing the map, because SwiftUI doesn’t give the same control over navigation bar styling that UIKit does.
+I’m not able to go with the first solution, modifying only the View containing the map, because SwiftUI doesn’t give the same control over navigation bar styling that UIKit does.

-setup.
+For example, I change the text colour and font in my UINavigationBarAppearance setup.
 But can’t change these in SwiftUI’s navigation bar.
 So I can’t have an exception just for the screen containing the map, without it looking different to the rest of the app.
 I need to completely change my navigation bar style.

-So I’ve had to go nuclear and get rid of UINavigationBarAppearance
+So I’ve had to go nuclear and get rid of UINavigationBarAppearance.

-I created a modifier to reduce some of the repetition, but I have to set it on every View
+I created a modifier to reduce some of the repetition, but I have to set it on every View that's presented in a NavigationStack:

 struct NavigationBarStyle: ViewModifier {